Jocil Ltd Management Discussions.

 The Company is having 6 MW Biomass Cogeneration Captive Power Plant located within the factory premises and the surplus power is sold to APSPDCL.
 It is also having four Wind Energy Generators (WEGs) of total 6.30 MW set up in Tamil Nadu and the power generated from these plants is sold to Tamil Nadu Generation and Distribution Corporation Limited (TANGEDCO).

 The country is short of both edible and non-edible vegetable oils.
-However, in India, refineries with huge capacities have been set up for processing Crude Vegetable Oils like Palm Oil imported from Malaysia and Indonesia.
-By-products generated from these refineries viz., RBD Palm Stearine, Palm Fatty Acid Distillate, Crude Palm Stearine are the raw materials to the Company.
+However, in India, refineries with huge capacities have been set up for processing Crude Vegetable Oils like Palm Oil mainly imported from Malaysia and Indonesia and some that is available domestically.
+By-products generated from these refineries viz., RBD Palm Stearine (RBDPS) and Palm Fatty Acid Distillate (PFAD) and imported Crude Palm Stearine, a blend of RBDPS & PFAD, are the raw materials to the Company.
 As a result, the Company indirectly depends on imports for its raw material supplies.
 Consequently the supply and demand position in the international market for vegetable oils influence the indigenous market.

 Inverted duty structure for imports (higher duty for raw materials and lower duty for finished products) is a major problem for manufacturers of soap noodles.
-There is no customs duty on soap noodles imported whereas lauric acid one of the major raw materials in the manufacture of soap noodles attracts customs duty at 7.5%.
+There is no customs duty on soap noodles imported (vide Customs Notification No. 46/2011 (as amended from time to time) imported from Asian Countries under Indian Free Trade Agreement) whereas lauric acid one of the major raw materials in the manufacture of soap noodles attracts customs duty at 7.5%.
 As a result indigenous manufacturers are placed at a disadvantage in competing with import of soap noodles.

 Continuous development efforts are being made to absorb the latest technologies and practices.
 Quality Management Systems (QMS) Standard ISO 9001:2015 obtained from a renowned certification agency, TUV SUD South Asia Pvt.
 Ltd., Mumbai is being followed by the Company, Det Norske Veritas (DNV) also confirmed ISO 22716:2007 on the Company for following GMP Guidelines of Standard in the manufacture of Glycerine.